• Use Cases

 Why this workflow breaks down without a delivery layer

-The DIY version turns one billing event into four or five delivery paths with different payload requirements.
-Slack wants a formatted alert, Salesforce wants structured fields, Intercom wants the right tag, and email needs template variables.
-That is exactly where brittle workers and silent failures start.
+The DIY version turns one billing event into four or five delivery paths, per customer.
+Slack wants formatted text, Salesforce wants structured fields, Intercom wants the right tag, email needs template variables — multiplied by every tenant who connected a different combination.
+That is where brittle workers and silent failures start.

 The event flow